 - 45% Loss of commercial honeybees in the UK since 2010

-By creating a global network of data about bees, the science community with apiarists are identifying trends and analysing vast arrays of data – such as acoustics – using AI, searching for a cause to this global effect.
+By creating a global network of data about bees, the World Bee Project is identifying trends and analysing vast arrays of data – such as acoustics – using AI, searching for a cause to this global effect.

-For example, by applying AI to the vast and intricate acoustic data collected from around numerous beehives, the main predator of bees – the Asian Hornet – can now be identified on approach to the hives, the beekeepers can be alerted, and the threat managed.
+An example of using hive monitoring technology to one aspect of the problem – from Arnia remote hive monitoring – and understanding the vast and intricate acoustic data collected from around numerous beehives, the main predator of bees – the Asian Hornet – can now be identified on approach to the hives, the beekeepers can be alerted, and the threat managed.
 But this is just one answer, and not a global one at that.